Sojourner Truth: "Ain't I a Woman?"

-In the version recorded by Rev. Marius Robinson, Truth said:I want to say a few words about this matter.
-I am a woman's rights. [sic] I have as much muscle as any man, and can do as much work as any man.
-I have plowed and reaped and husked and chopped and mowed, and can any man do more than that?
-I have heard much about the sexes being equal.
-I can carry as much as any man, and can eat as much too, if I can get it.
-I am as strong as any man that is now.
-As for intellect, all I can say is, if a woman have a pint, and a man a quart – why can't she have her little pint full?
-You need not be afraid to give us our rights for fear we will take too much, – for we can't take more than our pint'll hold.
-The poor men seems to be all in confusion, and don't know what to do.
-Why children, if you have woman's rights, give it to her and you will feel better.
-You will have your own rights, and they won't be so much trouble.
-I can't read, but I can hear.
-I have heard the Bible and have learned that Eve caused man to sin.
-Well, if woman upset the world, do give her a chance to set it right side up again.
-The Lady has spoken about Jesus, how he never spurned woman from him, and she was right.
-When Lazarus died, Mary and Martha came to him with faith and love and besought him to raise their brother.
-And Jesus wept and Lazarus came forth.
-And how came Jesus into the world?
-Through God who created him and the woman who bore him.
-Man, where was your part?
-But the women are coming up blessed be God and a few of the men are coming up with them.
-But man is in a tight place, the poor slave is on him, woman is coming on him, he is surely between a hawk and a buzzard.In contrast to Robinson's report, Gage's 1863 version included Truth saying her 13 children were sold away from her into slavery.
+In the version recorded by Rev. Marius Robinson, Truth said:

+In contrast to Robinson's report, Gage's 1863 version included Truth saying her 13 children were sold away from her into slavery.
 Truth is widely believed to have had five children, with one sold away, and was never known to boast more children.
 Gage's 1863 recollection of the convention conflicts with her own report directly after the convention: Gage wrote in 1851 that Akron in general and the press, in particular, were largely friendly to the woman's rights convention, but in 1863 she wrote that the convention leaders were fearful of the "mobbish" opponents.
 Other eyewitness reports of Truth's speech told a calm story, one where all faces were "beaming with joyous gladness" at the session where Truth spoke; that not "one discordant note" interrupted the harmony of the proceedings.
 In contemporary reports, Truth was warmly received by the convention-goers, the majority of whom were long-standing abolitionists, friendly to progressive ideas of race and civil rights.
 In Gage's 1863 version, Truth was met with hisses, with voices calling to prevent her from speaking.
 Other interracial gatherings of black and white abolitionist women had in fact been met with violence, including the burning of Pennsylvania Hall.